Getting away from mosquitoes

 "All the parks are like that in southeast Minnesota,'' she says.
 "It's kind of strange, but very wonderful.''

-There are plenty of private and municipal campgrounds, too; Sylvan Park in the middle of Lanesboro is a choice spot.
+There are plenty of private and municipal campgrounds, too; Sylvan Park and the Riverview campground in Lanesboro are choice spots.

 And remember that Minnesota state parks allow campsite reservations a year in advance.
 So if you think you might to want to camp at this time next year, be on the phone or on-line at 8 a.m. on the day you want to arrive next summer, 866-857-2757.